 The basic concept for the Angawi house in Jeddah uses Mizan (balance), Roshan (Light), and Mangoor as its design foundation.

-Mangoor is an ancient woodworking technique of making ornate wooden windows.
-The technique is unique to the woodworkers of the Hijaz region.
+Mangoor is an ancient technique for making ornate wooden windows, unique to the woodworkers of the Hijaz region.Â

 The House